adafruit/esp8266-micropython-vagrant/README.md

+# DEPRECATED LIBRARY.

+This library has been deprecated!
+We are leaving this up for historical and research purposes but archiving the repository.

+We are now only supporting the use of our CircuitPython.
+Please see this guide on building CircuitPython: https://learn.adafruit.com/building-circuitpython

 # ESP8266 & MicroPython SDK Virtual Machine
 Vagrant file to build a virtual machine that can compile the [ESP8266 open SDK](https://github.com/pfalcon/esp-open-sdk) &amp;
 [MicroPython](https://micropython.org/) firmware.